 Loans have become an integral part of most of our financial activities.

-Thanks to technology nowadays, it is even easier to get a loan (call it cash advance) from the comfort of our homes without having to visit a bank branch or storefront.
+Thanks to technology nowadays, it is even easier to get a loan (call it a cash advance) from the comfort of our homes without having to visit a bank branch or storefront.

 This article compiles the best cash advance apps that don't use Plaid.

-While a few of them don't use Plaid directly, a good number of them, might at a certain point, require the use of Plaid to help transfer sensitive personal or financial information safely.
+While a few of them don't use Plaid directly, a good number of them might, at a certain point, require the use of Plaid to help transfer sensitive personal or financial information safely.

 Before going in for any of these cash advance apps that don't use Plaid, I'd highly recommend checking their TOS and Privacy Policy pages to make sure they offer what you need.